Booking Information

 *The parking spaces in front of the Fire Station are strictly reserved for staff and emergency vehicles.
 Any unauthorised vehicles parked there will be towed.

 Ian Abbott is the much‑loved organist at Trinity Church for 30 years, and a constant musical presence at the heart of the community.
-Ian will step away from the organ bench to perform on the church’s piano in two concerts.
-The first one at 13:00 and the last one at 14:15.
+Ian will step away from the organ bench to perform on the church’s piano.

 *Please note that St. Aidan’s Church is not accessible by wheelchair.